spcl/serverless-benchmarks/docs/modularity.md

 ## Modularity

+In this document, we explain how to extends SeBS with new benchmarks and experiments, and how to support new commercial and open-source FaaS platforms.

 ### How to add new benchmarks?

 Benchmarks follow the naming structure `x.y.z` where x is benchmark group, y is benchmark